Filing A Car Accident Claim in Las Vegas, Nevada

 Before you can file a claim, you must follow Nevada’s laws about what to do after a car accident.
 Nevada Revised Statutes (NRS) requires that any driver involved in a car accident must stop at the scene if there is any damage to a vehicle or other property (NRS 484E.020), or a death or injury (NRS 484E.010).
 Drivers are also required to provide all parties involved in the crash with their information and render appropriate aid if any injuries are prevalent NRS 484E.030.

 That said, the most important thing to do is to remain calm and assess the situation.
 You are not advised to leave your car unless it is safe to do so.
 Check for injuries and call the police only if someone is injured or there is severe property damage.
 As of March 3, 2014, the Las Vegas Metropolitan Police Department (LVMPD) announced that they will no longer respond to minor car accidents with no significant damage (less than $750) or injury.

-Aside from the fact that it is State law, you should exchange information with all other drivers while still at the scene in the event you later on decide to file a personal injury claim.
+Aside from the fact that it is State law, you should exchange information with all other drivers while still at the scene in the event you, later on, decide to hire a personal injury lawyer.
 You should be sure to collect the following information: